Written byAnna Yuan

 - In the Force Quit Applications list, select Finder.

 Now just wait a second and Finder should restart automatically.
 If you're lucky enough, the drag and drop issue should be resolved now.

 Drag and drop not working on Mac: Restart your Mac

-If restarting the Finder is useless for solving the drag and drop not working problems, then restart your Mac completely by simply clicking the Apple logo, then select Restart from the Apple Menu and check the drop and drag.
+If restarting the Finder is useless for solving the drag and drop not working problems, and you can't move items on Mac desktop and anywhere else, then restart your Mac completely by simply clicking the Apple logo, then select Restart from the Apple Menu and check the drop and drag.

 Drag and drop not working on Mac: Reset your Trackpad settings